Nursing Home vs In-Home Care: Which is Better for Your Loved One?

 Nursing homes provide 24-hour medical supervision.
 In-home care lets seniors receive help while staying in familiar surroundings.
 Home health services average $5,720 per month, compared to $8,669 for a semi-private nursing home room and $9,733 for a private room.
 Costs vary based on the level of care needed.

-Medical needs, living arrangements, and finances shape the choice.
-Nursing facilities offer constant monitoring in a structured setting.
-Home care lets seniors keep their routines and independence.
-Each has different impacts on quality of life.
+Three things shape the choice: medical needs, living arrangements, and money.
+A nursing facility gives you constant monitoring in a structured setting.
+Home care lets an older adult hold onto their routines and independence.
+Each one plays out differently in day-to-day quality of life.

 Understanding care needs assessment